The Team

 After two additional trips to the project, I permanently moved to South Africa in May 2012, and started to assist Lizaene with all her tasks.
 My days were quickly filled with lots of work and the best thing of all – a lot of indescribable animal time.
 I was living in a magical world, falling in love every single day with three small furry friends that captured my heart and soul.
 Little did I know that one of the lions I fell in love with was going away to a breeding and trading farm, and the thought of this place’s possible connection with the canned hunting industry tore my world apart.
 However hard this separation was, I am grateful for the fire this little lion started inside of me, – to save him and all the other lions that are a part of this unethical industry.

-Now, 2 years later, here I am starting my own project and following my dream of saving the big cats.
+Today I have started this project and I am following my dream of saving the big cats.
 I feel truly blessed to have found my purpose in life, and that I can now make use of my experience from the business world to do what I have dreamt of for so long – uniting for the survival of the lions that have stolen my heart and soul.

 The Staff